akashm01github/Java_Script_Preparation/README.md

 > 🚀 **Welcome to my JavaScript Preparation Repository!**

-This repository is dedicated to documenting my progress as I learn JavaScript.
-I'll update it regularly with the topics I complete, helpful examples, and practice exercises.
-Follow along to see my journey and growth!
+This repository is a complete log of my JavaScript learning journey, featuring topics, examples, and exercises.
+Join me as I master the building blocks of modern web development!

 ---

 ## 🗂️ **Repository Structure**